chkr1011/HA4IoT/README.md

 A detailed documentation at GitHub is in progress.

 ## Contributors
-This project requires contributors.
+We want you!
 If you are interested in supporting this project in any way (software, hardware, documentation, fritzing sketches, testing, design, donation) feel free to contact me.

 ## App
 Every actuator can be controlled using the web app which is hosted at the Raspberry Pi 2 using the build in webserver.
 The language for the examples is German but translation of each UI element is supported.
 The app shows every rooms/areas and provides several overviews like the overview of all temperature sensor.
 The app is based on Bootstrap and AngularJS and runs on Smartphones, Tables, PCs etc.